Understanding Kubernetes Architecture: A Comprehensive Guide

 Kubernetes Architecture explained

-This comprehensive guide on Kubernetes architecture aims to explain each kubernetes component in detail with illustrations.
+This comprehensive guide on Kubernetes architecture aims to explain each Kubernetes component workflow in detail with animated illustrations.

 Note: To understand Kubernetes architecture better, there are some prerequisites Please check the prerequisites in the kubernetes learning guide to know more.